yewin-mm/spring-boot-docker-compose-sample/README.md

 * If you did some changes in your application,
 * You need to regenerate jar file by `mvn clean package` or `mvn clean package -DskipTests=true`.
 * And if you type `docker-compose up -d` to run application, you don't get the update even you already regenerate jar file.
-* This is because `docker-compose` will use `exising created image` which is build from old jar file.
+* This is because `docker-compose` will use `existing created image` which is build from old jar file.
 * So, you need to recreate image by below command.

   * Type